Computational-Plant-Science/plantit/README.md

 user.save()
 ```

+Note that the bootstrap script will not clear migrations.
+To restore to a totally clean database state, you will need to remove all `*.py` files from the `plantit/plantit/migrations` directory (except for `__init__.py`).

 #### Tests

-Tests can be run with `docker-compose -f docker-compose.dev.yml exec plantit ./manage.py test`.
+Once the containers are up, tests can be run with `docker-compose -f docker-compose.dev.yml exec plantit ./manage.py test`.

 ### Production